Toontown Online

-Toontown Online, commonly known as Toontown, was a 2003 massively multiplayer online role-playing game based on a cartoon animal world, developed by Disney's Virtual Reality Studio and Schell Games, and published by The Walt Disney Company.
+Toontown Online, commonly known as Toontown, was a 2003 massively multiplayer online role-playing game (MMORPG) based on a cartoon animal world, developed by Disney's Virtual Reality Studio and Schell Games, and published by The Walt Disney Company.

-Players created characters known as Toons and used weapons referred to as Gags—commonly slapstick comedy items, such as a thrown cream pie—to fight and destroy Cogs, robot businessmen who served as the game’s antagonists.
+Players played as anthropomorphized animals, known as Toons, to explore a cartoon world, complete quests ("ToonTasks"), and engage in combat against the Cogs, robot businessmen who served as the game's antagonists.
+Players used weapons known as "Gags" — typically slapstick comedy items, such as a thrown cream pie — in combat.

-Various servers hosting Toontown Online were shut down throughout the game’s tenure, with the US servers and the game itself closing in September 2013.
-Since the game’s closure, various fan servers have been created using most of the game’s original assets.
-The most popular of these, Toontown Rewritten, was created some days after Toontown Online’s closure.
+Various servers hosting Toontown Online were shut down throughout the game's tenure; the primary U.S. servers and the game itself were ultimately closed in September 2013.
+Various fan servers have since been created using most of the game's original assets; the most popular of these, Toontown Rewritten, was created less than a week after Toontown Online's closure.

 Gameplay

 Toons

-Players could create characters called "Toons".
+Players' characters were called "Toons", which were anthropomorphized animals in the style of Disney cartoons.
 Players were able to customize their Toons in various shapes, colors, clothes, and sizes, as well as their species, with choices consisting of cats, dogs, ducks, mice, pigs, rabbits, bears, horses, and monkeys.

 Combat

-"Cogs" were the antagonists in-game, stylized to be corporate robots that wanted to take over the town to propagate business culture.
+Cogs were the antagonists in-game, and they were stylized to be corporate robots that wanted to take over the town to propagate business culture.
 Cogs came in four types: brown-clad Bossbots, blue-clad Lawbots, green-clad Cashbots, and maroon-clad Sellbots, each with increasing levels throughout the game that increased their health and damage.

 Toons began with basic 'Gags' and a 15-point 'Laff' meter and had a maximum of 137 point Laff meter at the end of the game.
 Gags, rooted in old cartoon slapstick humor, were weapons used to destroy the Cogs in Cog battles.
 Each 'Gag track' had Gags with different properties that could be unlocked by completing 'ToonTasks' and each gag track would get progressively more powerful as Toons used their gags more.
 The Laff meter functioned as a health meter, representing how much damage Toons could take from the Cogs before going 'sad' – in-game defeat.
 Cogs were battled using a timed turn-based combat system with up to four Toons in a battle.
 Cogs could be fought on the streets of the game, in 'Cog Buildings' or in their own designated 'Cog HQ', with each Cog HQ having a boss that could only be fought by obtaining a full set of the HQ's Cog disguise.
 These include the Senior V.P.
 (Vice President, Sellbot HQ), C.F.O.
 (Chief Financial Officer, Cashbot HQ) C.J.
 (Chief Justice, Lawbot HQ), and C.E.O.
 (Chief Executive Officer, Bossbot HQ).